 Elafonisi, in the South-West of Crete has become a very popular destination for day trippers who flood to this corner of paradise by car, bus or boat.
 Its main attraction to most tourists is the unique feeling of being in a South Seas lagoon whilst having a Mediterranean holiday.

 Unfortunately the popularity of Elafonisi has removed another main factor in attraction: the wild beauty of a deserted place.
-In summer you will find sun beds tightly packed along the beach and hundreds of people enjoying the warm waters of the lagoon.
+In summer you will find sun beds tightly packed along the beach and thousands of people enjoying the warm waters of the lagoon.

 But it is still possible to get a taste of the wilderness: walk away from where the road ends, wade across the lagoon to the island (a protected nature reserve where no sun beds are allowed).
 Keep walking a little along the beach and look for a quiet cove.
 You may not be completely alone but you will have your peace.

 Another solution to experience Elafonisi is of course to visit out of season.
 From late October to April it will probably look as pristine as in the photo above.

 The main attraction of Elafonisi is the beautiful sandy beaches fringed with pink coral sand and the crystal clear waters of the sea and the lagoon.
 As it is located at a remote corner of Crete you also get a sense of wilderness, being far from everything.
 Unfortunately if you happen to visit at a busy time you won't be far from the hundreds (if not thousands) of people who had the same idea as you that day.

 But do not despair... you can still escape the crowds by walking a little away from them.
 Most people are too lazy or unadventurous to venture far from where they parked their car.